 Extensible Markup Language or XML is an adjustable text format that defines a set of rules for encoding documents that can be read both by human and machines.
 XML enables the exchange of a wide variety of richly structure data across the Web.
-XML is a formal recommendation from the World Wide Web Consortium (W3C), and it is similar to Hypertext Markup Language (HTML).
-Both XML and HTML contain mark-up symbols to describe page or file contents.
+XML is a recommendation from the World Wide Web Consortium (W3C).
+This is similar to Hypertext Markup Language (HTML).
+XML contains mark-up symbols to describe page or file contents.
 XML is extensible and self-descriptive.